Categories

 4. They are also relatives of the Asian brown bear

-Genetic analyses show that the Kodiak bear is related to brown bears both on the Alaska Peninsula and Kamchatka peninsula in far eastern Russia.
+Genetic analyses show that the Kodiak bear is related to brown bears both on the Alaska Peninsula and the Kamchatka Peninsula in far eastern Russia.
 The Kamchatka brown bear is almost as big as the Kodiak bear.

 However, the analysis also suggests that the Kodiak bears have been genetically isolated since the last ice age, which means for at least 10,000-12,000 years.